Psmith in the City: Plot summary

 Psmith continues to cultivate Mr Rossiter, and Mike gets used to his work.
 After a while, a new man starts, and Mike is moved on to the Cash Department, under Mr Waller.
 One day, hearing Psmith call Mike "Comrade", Waller reveals that he is an ardent socialist, and Psmith agrees to come and hear him speak, dragging Mike along.
 When a spectator goes to throw a stone at Waller, Mike intervenes, and a fight starts, which soon involves Psmith and a mob; the friends flee.
 Returning that evening for tea, Mike has an awful time, but Psmith acquires Waller's book of the proceedings of the "Tulse Hill Parliament", including some particularly fiery words from Mr Bickersdyke.

 One day, worried by his son being ill, Waller fails to spot a forged cheque.
 To save the man's job, Mike takes the blame, and is fired and roasted by Bickersdyke.
-After work, Psmith trails Bickersdyke to a Turkish bath and threatens to leak Bickersdyke's anti-royalty speeches from the Tulse Hill book.
+After work, Psmith trails Bickersdyke to a Victorian Turkish bath and threatens to leak Bickersdyke's anti-royalty speeches from the Tulse Hill book.
 Bickersdyke, furious, agrees to keep Mike on at the bank.
 Soon after, he is narrowly elected to Parliament, rendering the threat of the book useless, and Mike is moved to a new department, Fixed Deposits, a much less pleasant spot, with Psmith replacing him under Mr Waller.

 As spring and sunshine arrive, Mike begins to long for the outdoors and his beloved cricket.
 One day, he is called by his brother Joe, who is playing for their county at Lord's.
 They are a man short, and need Mike to play; he agrees, asking Psmith to tell his new boss he has to "pop off"; the boss tells Mr Bickersdyke, who, as usual, is furious.
 Mike, convinced his job is over, resolves to play his heart out.

 Psmith leaves work early, to take his father to the match.
 Mr Smith is shocked that the bank does not approve of people leaving to play cricket; Psmith persuades him that rather than working at the bank, he should study for the Bar.
 They arrive at the game just as Mike, playing well, reaches his century.
 After the match, Psmith tells Mike of his plans to study law at Cambridge, and also that his father, needing an agent for his estate, is willing to take Mike on, having first paid for him to go to the 'varsity too, to study the business.